ASTM B88 Copper Tube Size Chart: Standard Dimensions, O.D. & Wall Thickness for Type K, L, M

 4. How to choose the right copper pipe?

-Selecting the right copper pipe guarantees that your plumbing or HVAC system will be safe, efficient, and durable.
+Due to the difference in copper pipe chart sizes, selecting the right copper pipe ensures that your plumbing or HVAC system will be safe, efficient, and durable.

 You need to select these based on what you want them for, the necessary pressures and temperatures, and whether you can use them within local building regulations.
 Here are the steps you need to follow to decide properly: